 Dr. Siegel earned a PhD in educational psychology and statistics in 1998 from State University of New York at Albany.
 A licensed psychologist, she worked in a variety of K-12 educational settings prior to transitioning to higher education.
 Her academic expertise in developmental psychology, learning theory, and educational assessment supports her scholarly work on teaching and learning, which has yielded numerous publications and professional conference presentations.
 Based on the recommendation of Fairfield’s Committee on Rank and Tenure following a 2018 review of her accomplishments, Dr. Siegel was granted the rank of professor.

 Vice President for Finance and Chief Financial Officer

-Mr. Trafecante is the vice president for finance and treasurer and chief financial officer of the University.
-He has more than 20 years of financial management experience spanning the areas of public accounting, information technology, transportation, and investment management.
+Mr. Trafecante is the vice president for finance, treasurer, and chief financial officer of the University.
+He has more than 25 years of financial management experience spanning the areas of public accounting, information technology, transportation, higher education, and investment management.
 In that time, he held leadership roles in all accounting and finance operations including planning and analysis, auditing, investor relations, treasury, internal controls and compliance, risk management, and payroll.
-Trafecante is a Fairfield alumnus, earning his MBA in finance in 2001.
+Mr. Trafecante is a Fairfield alumnus, earning his MBA in finance in 2001.
 He earned his bachelor of arts degree in accounting from Assumption College.